-Two beach wheelchairs are available for free hire from the Bribie Island Surf Lifesaving Club.
+Two beach wheelchairs are available for free hire from the Bribie Island Surf Lifesaving Club during the beach patrol season (early September to May).
 These help users to travel across the sand and can be immersed in water.

 An accessible pathway of continuous, sealed concrete extends from the Surf Club right along the foreshore to Edwin Schrag Lookout (approximately 750 metres).

 How can I hire a beach wheelchair at Woorim?

 Two beach wheelchairs can be booked for free hire on weekends and public holidays during the beach patrol season (late September to early May).

 They can be booked online through the City of Moreton Bay's website.
 Please check the website for booking conditions and availability.